Please enter the password to view our wedding details.

 The things you're probably wondering

 Yes — we're happy for you to come with or without little ones.
-On Saturday evening, we'll have group childcare set up in a cozy room with food and entertainment so parents can enjoy dinner.
+Saturday dinner will be adults only, and we'll have group childcare set up in a cozy room with food and entertainment so parents can enjoy the evening.
 Sunday is relaxed and kid-friendly.
-If you'd prefer a private childminder for your hotel room or cottage, Ronan can help arrange that — email ronan@rsquared.ie.
+If you'd prefer a private childminder, Ronan can help arrange that.
 The courtyard cottages on the estate work well for families.

-August is one of the warmest months in Ireland, but "warm" is relative.
+August is one of the warmest months in Ireland, and "warm" is relative.
 Expect highs around 18°C (64°F), occasional rain, and long evenings with light until after 9pm.
 Pack a rain jacket.

 No — we're providing a bus to and from the venue.
 If you do rent a car to explore Ireland before or after, there's plenty of parking at the estate.
 Remember: they drive on the left here.

 Yes!
-Guests can stay at the estate Saturday and Sunday nights.
-There's brunch on Sunday and the grounds are lovely for walking, reading, and generally taking it easy.
+There's brunch on Sunday and the grounds are lovely for taking it easy.
 The bus back to Dublin departs Monday morning.

 Ireland uses the Euro (€).
-Cards are accepted almost everywhere, but it's good to have a small amount of cash on hand.
+Cards are accepted almost everywhere, and it's good to have a small amount of cash on hand.
 Let your bank know you're traveling.

 Please let us know in the RSVP survey and we'll make sure you're taken care of.